prahasR/rstats-StochOptim-Tests/Tests.md

--   For simpler problems such as Sphere function, **Nelder-Mead** and **hjn** requires relatively less number of evaluations as compared to Rosenbrock problem but still number of evaluations involved is larger than compared to other gradient optimization methods for the same problem.
+-   For simpler problems such as Sphere function, **Nelder-Mead** and **hjn** requires relatively less number of evaluations as compared to Rosenbrock problem but still, the number of evaluations involved is larger than compared to gradient optimization methods for the same problem.

 -   **CG** method reaches its iteration limit and does not able to find